 Transporting dredged material requires special water tight vehicles to prevent spillage onto public roads.
 Possible alternatives are tanker trucks and open top dry bulk trucks.

 Ideally the removal of accumulated silt will begin in the western portions of the lake and then proceed to the east and include the lake’s main body.
 As part of the dredging efforts of the western arms and attempt will be made to increase their flood control, sediment containment and nutrient removal capabilities.
 To increase the longevity of these projects it is imperative that future sediment loading be reduced.
 This again will require more aggressive stormwater management.

+Dec 2015 the DLC completed removal of about 13,000 Cu yards of sandy sediment on the eastern end of the lake with $1.6 Million NRCS /DEP Grant.
+That still leaves about 150,000 cubic yards of dredging of the Eastern section (east of the RR tracks) that was filled in by Sandy.
+Further government support is required to achieve complete the project that was designed and submitted to the DEP and NRCS.

 Water Quality – Several less expensive projects can help with improving water quality.
 The Commission has been able to perform some of these projects as a result of the increased funding we received in 2007.
 These projects include: